 - This system power switch can only be found on our Seeeduino boards.

-- This slide switch is used to change the logic level and operating voltage of the board to either 5V or 3.3V which is useful as if you want to save power, you can set it to 3.3V.
+- This slide switch is used to change the board’s logic level and operating voltage to either 5V or 3.3V, which is helpful as if you want to save power, you can set it to 3.3V.

 - This reset button allows you to reset the board and restart any code uploaded on your Arduino board.
 Once pressed, the reset pin will be temporarily connected to the ground.

-- This reset button is very useful for your projects in the event your code does not repeat itself but you wish to test it multiple times.
+- This reset button is handy for your projects if your code does not repeat itself, but you wish to test it multiple times.

 - This button is conveniently placed on the side to allow you to reset the Seeeduino board even when a shield is placed on top.
-This is not the case in other Arduino boards where the button is placed on top making it hard to access.
+This is different from other Arduino boards where the button is placed on top, making it hard to access.

 10 – RX/TX Indicator

-- Also known as Transmit and receive indicator, the TX and RX LED indicators are connected to TX and RX of the USB-to-UART chip.
+- The TX and RX LED indicators are connected to the TX and RX of the USB-to-UART chip.

-- They work automatically and lets you know when the board is sending or receiving data respectively like when you are uploading a program onto your Arduino board.
+- They work automatically and let you know when the board is sending or receiving data.
+For example, when you upload a program onto your Arduino board.

 11 – Microcontroller

-- On the Seeeduino V4.2 and Arduino UNO, they are based on the microcontroller: ATmega328P
+- The Seeeduino V4.2 and Arduino UNO are based on the microcontroller ATmega328P.

-- This is the primary chip which acts as the brain of your Arduino board.
+- This is the primary chip that acts as your Arduino board’s brain.

-- They allow you to program your Arduino in order for it to be able to execute commands and decisions based on the code.
+- They allow you to program your Arduino for it to be able to execute commands and decisions based on the code.

-- You will have to know which type of microcontroller your board is using before loading a new program from the Arduino Software.
+- You will have to know which type of microcontroller your board uses before loading a new program from the Arduino Software.

-- Even though the microcontroller on the Arduino boards is different, their difference is not big.
-The only difference that you may notice is the different amounts of onboard memory.
+- Even though the microcontroller on the Arduino boards is different, their difference is not significant.
+The only difference you may notice is the different amounts of onboard memory.

-Find out more about the base shield at Seeed’s online store!
+Find out more about Grove at Seeed’s wiki page!

-After knowing the hardware of Arduino, you will require software and programming to make your Arduino come to life and allow it to interact with various sensors and shields.
+After understanding the hardware of Arduino, you will require software and programming to make your Arduino come to life and allow it to interact with various sensors and shields.

 To program your Arduino, you will require the Arduino IDE software.

-Arduino IDE makes it easy for you to write code and upload it on your Arduino board.
-This program is cross-platform which means it is able to run on Windows, Mac OS X, and Linux compared to other microcontroller systems which can only run Windows.
+Arduino IDE makes it easy for you to write and upload your code onto your Arduino board.
+As previously mentioned, this program is cross-platform, which means it is able to run on Windows, Mac OS X, and Linux.

-This software can be used with any Arduino board like our Seeeduino V4.2, Arduino UNO, etc. The environment is written in Java and based on processing and other open-source software.
+This software can also be used with any Arduino board, like our Seeeduino V4.2, Arduino UNO Mini, etc. The environment is written in Java and based on processing and other open-source software.

-This program uses a simplified version of C++ with syntax highlighting and other features which makes it easier to learn to program which is perfect for beginners to learn programming and coding!
+This program uses a simplified version of C++ with syntax highlighting and other features, making it easier to learn to program, thus being perfect for beginners who want to start learning programming and coding!